Communist state: Control

 In the Chinese party-state model, the People's Liberation Army (PLA) is a party institution.
 In the preamble of the Constitution of the Chinese Communist Party, it is stated: "The Communist Party of China (CPC) shall uphold its absolute leadership over the People's Liberation Army and other people's armed forces."
 The PLA carries out its work in accordance with the instructions of the Central Committee of the Chinese Communist Party.
 Mao Zedong described the PLA's institutional situation as follows: "Every communist must grasp the truth, 'Political power grows out of the barrel of a gun.'
 Our principle is that the party commands the gun, and the gun must never be allowed to command the Party."
 The Central Military Commission (CMC) is both an organ of the state and the party—it is an organ of the CCP Central Committee and an organ of the national legislature, the National People's Congress.
 The CCP General Secretary is ex officio party CMC Chairman and the President of the People's Republic of China is by right state CMC Chairman.
 The composition of the party CMC and the state CMC are identical.
-The CMC is responsible for the command of the PLA and determines national defense policies.
-There are fifteen departments that report directly to the CMC and that are responsible for everything from political work to administration of the PLA.
+The CMC is responsible for the command of the PLA and determines national defence policies. fifteen departments report directly to the CMC and that are responsible for everything from political work to administration of the PLA.
 Of significance is that the CMC eclipses by far the prerogatives of the CPSU Administrative Organs Department while the Chinese counterpart to the Main Political Directorate supervises not only the military, but also intelligence, the security services, and counterespionage work.

 Representation

-Unlike in constitutional democracies, active military personnel are members and partake in civilian institutions of governance.
+Unlike in liberal democracies, active military personnel are members and partake in civilian institutions of governance.
 This is the case in all communist states.
 The Communist Party of Vietnam (CPV) has elected at least one active military figure to its CPV Politburo since 1986.
-In the 1986–2006 period, active military figures sitting in the CPV Central Committee stood at an average of 9,2 percent.
+In the 1986–2006 period, active military figures sitting in the CPV Central Committee stood at an average of 9,2 per cent.
 Military figures are also represented in the national legislature (the National Assembly) and other representative institutions.
 In China, the two CMC vice chairmen have had by right office seats in the CCP Politburo since 1987.